University of Wisconsin Stout | Wisconsin's Polytechnic University

-Students enrolling in the Fall will be invited to register in August.
-Students enrolling in the Spring will be invited to register in January.
+Students enrolling in the fall semester will be invited to register in August.
+Students enrolling in the spring semester will be invited to register in January.

 When the student receives their approved Youth Options Program Plan and Report form from their school, send a copy to the Advisement Center, 11 Bowman Hall, Menomonie, WI 54751, attention: Debra Mosey, Advisor.